 According to Forbes, leaders follow a certain vernacular.
 Perhaps one of the most important elements to powerful speech is a lack of wavering.
 That is, confident speakers avoid words like "just," "maybe," or "I think," and replace them with words like, "I believe," or, "It's a fact that…" Another one to avoid is "probably."
 As soon you speak or write that word, it opens the door for other possibilities (unless, of course, that's your goal).

 Beyond that, it's always wise to pack a colorful punch in your language.
 Avoid qualifiers like "very" or "a little."
 Instead, chose something more impactful.
 For example, you might replace, "She was very happy," with something like, "She was ecstatic," or, "She was overjoyed."

 However, a synonym is not an identical word.
 It's a similar word.
 So, let's take the word "exciting."
-Synonyms include interesting, inspiring, stimulating, overwhelming, and soul-stirring.
+Synonyms include: interesting, stimulating, overwhelming, and soul-stirring.

-Would you say your purchase of the latest MacBook Pro was interesting, overwhelming, or soul-stirring?
-Each word carries a different connotation; your word choice will be dictated by the setting of the novel you're crafting, the message of the blog post you're publishing, or the everyday conversation you're having.
+Would you say your purchase of the latest MacBook Pro was interesting, overwhelming or soul-stirring?
+Each word carries a different connotation; your word choice will be dictated by the setting of your novel, the message of your blog post, or the person you're speaking to.

 When we pay closer attention to connotation, it actually makes word choice an exciting (or soul-stirring) prospect.
 It can change the flow of any passage.
 Check out these Connotation in Literature Examples.
 Note how the author steers the audience with a careful game of wordplay.